TOLOSAT/flight-software/README.md

 ## Documentation

-For more information on TOLOSAT documentation, please consult the technical specifications in the doc folder, or the project doxygen at https://tolosat.github.io/flight-software/.
+For more information on TOLOSAT API documentation, please consult the project doxygen at https://tolosat.github.io/flight-software/.